SolutionGuidance/psm/INSTALL.md

 ## Build documentation

-Generate the API documentation from Javadoc annotations by invoking
+Generate the API documentation from Javadoc annotations by navigating to the psm-app directory and invoking gradle:
-gradle:

     ./gradlew cms-web:apiDocs